rajanand02/rajanand02.github.io/_posts/2014-03-18-Simple-crud-app-in-meteor.md

   </a>
 </figure>

-Lets add a bootstrap navigation bar before our *postForm* template to make the app more elegant..
+Let's add a bootstrap navigation bar before our *postForm* template to make the app more elegant..

 ##### navbar